Andersson’s @ Ongava

 Overview

-Andersson's Camp is an exciting example of sustainable construction and is named after a famed Swedish explorer, Charles Andersson, one of the first Europeans to describe Etosha.
-Situated in close proximity of Etosha National Park in the private 30 000-hectare Ongava Game Reserve.
-This National Park is Namibias premier wildlife destination and is certainly one of Africa's largest game parks.
+Andersson's Camp is an exciting example of sustainable construction and is named after the renowned Swedish explorer Charles Andersson, one of the first Europeans to discover Etosha National Park.
+The camp is in the private 30 000-hectare Ongava Game Reserve situated adjacent to Etosha, Namibia's premier wildlife destination and is certainly one of Africa's largest game parks.

-Guided trips into Etosha in an open 4X4 safari vehicle on offer, or choose to do a guided walk in the Ongava Reserve.
+The camp offers guided trips into Etosha in an open 4X4 safari vehicle or you can choose to do a guided walk in the Ongava Reserve.
 These activities are included if the lodge is booked on a Fully Inclusive basis and offered as extra activities booked at the lodge if booked on a DBB basis.

 Rooms